MalikaIhle/ProvisioningDataCombination/README.md

 data, meta data, and summary of data I calculated

-### R_MY_DVDInfo

-only for analysed video

-### R_MY_tblBroods

-all broods where at least one social parent identified, even those not video taped

 ### R_MY_RawFeedingVisits

 OF directly followed by IN are merged feeding visits Interval calculated

+### R_MY_DVDInfo

+metada only for analysed video, i.e. with excelfile with raw data available, and with an entry in zzz_OldtblparentalCare

 ### R_MY_tblParentalCare

-summary stats for all analyzed videos
+summary stats for all analyzed videos, i.e. with excelfile with raw data available, and with an entry in zzz_OldtblparentalCare

+### R_MY_tblBroods

+all broods where at least one social parent identified, even those not videotaped